Last Updated on 26 February 2025 by Cycloscope

 Keep on riding, following the same direction (west) for about 6/7 km, until you’ll see a sand expanse on your left, there’s a little creek there.
 So here there’s no more fence and you’re free to climb the huge dunes and get lost in the desert!

-Really fun getting to the top and slide like a kid, or just enjoy the sunset view if you’re more a romantic type (we had done both).
-Finally, we get some good feeling from the Gobi, a sensation that traces more the stereotype that everybody has of a desert.
+Really fun getting to the top and sliding like a kid, or just enjoying the sunset view if you’re more of a romantic type (we had done both).
+Finally, we get some good feelings from the Gobi, a sensation that traces more to the stereotype that everybody has of a desert.

-The dunes are gorgeous, hundreds meter high and with thin golden sand that is a pleasure under your feet.
-You will not see the lake though, but the nice thing are the dunes.
-Moreover, the girl from our hotel told us that probably the lake could by dry at this time of the year.
+The dunes are gorgeous, hundreds of meters high, and with thin golden sand that is a pleasure under your feet.
+You will not see the lake though, but the nice thing is the dunes.
+Moreover, the girl from our hotel told us that probably the lake could be dry at this time of the year.

-We go back to the happy Five Ring Hotel, we sleep in our huge double bed after zapping between documentaries and Chinese talent show.
+We go back to the happy Five Ring Hotel, we sleep in our huge double bed after zapping between documentaries and Chinese talent shows.

 The day after we visit the town center, very pleasant, with the famous night market where local handicrafts are sold, together with crappy souvenirs.